jmtayloruk/jmtayloruk.github.io/_posts/2021-08-09-version-control-for-one.md

 Others prefer to use `git` by [clicking buttons in one of many available GUI programs](https://git-scm.com/downloads/guis).
 In fact, if you are already using [Visual Studio Code](https://code.visualstudio.com) as your development environment then [you have built-in access to version control](https://code.visualstudio.com/docs/editor/versioncontrol).
 [Matlab can also integrate with version control](https://uk.mathworks.com/help/matlab/source-control.html).
 However, these environments (and their tutorials) tend to assume you are already very familiar with the terminology and processes of version control, and would probably be rather overwhelming to a first-timer.
 For that reason I probably wouldn't recommend using these for your first taste of version control.

 ## Conclusion
 Use version control!
 If you're writing anything more than completely trivial code, I can guarantee you won't regret investing time to learn the basics of `git`.
+Hopefully you're now asking "how do I start?".
+Here's [a good introductory walkthrough](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners) on using `git` from the command line.
+You can probably skip the bit in the walkthrough about pull requests.
+That tutorial should give you all you need to get started, and then when you're ready you can read up about some of the slightly more advanced commands I've mentioned in this post.